amumu1843/Robust_Raw_Object_Detection/README.md

 ## 1. Overview

 This repository provides some instructions for the [Robust RAW Object Detection](https://wvcl.vis.xyz/challenges) Challenge in [VCL Workshop @ ICCV 2023](https://wvcl.vis.xyz/).
-Here is the [challenge homepage](https://eval.ai/web/challenges/challenge-page/2083/overview) for submitting results and leader board.
-Our baseline code is available at [this repository](https://github.com/huawei-noah/noah-research/tree/master/RAOD).
+Here is the [challenge homepage](https://eval.ai/web/challenges/challenge-page/2083/overview) for submitting results and leader board. **Our baseline code is available at [this repository](https://github.com/huawei-noah/noah-research/tree/master/RAOD)**.

 ---
 ## 2. Training phase